Jobs available on the Saint Louis Lines

 LOCAL JOBS

-LIME TIME (MoPac RR)
+ZONE 10 (MoPac RR)

-Stir up some dust as you move cement hoppers through the loader, make some car moves between the cement plant, quarry, and local yard, then run the LIME TURN, a local that exchanges cars at the quarry, yard, cement plant, and ready-mix company.
+Stir up some lime dust as you move cement hoppers through the loader, make some car moves between the cement plant, quarry, and local yard, then run the LIME TURN, a local that exchanges cars at the quarry, yard, cement plant, and ready-mix company.
 Don’t forget to stop by Ewing Yard to drop off and pick up a few (cars).
-This one should keep you busy.
+This job should keep you busy.

 Stress level/experience level = moderate.
 Lots of switching but you can work at your own pace.